zink-lang/zink/README.md

-As an example for the benchmark, calculating fibonacci sequence with recursion, missed vyper because it doesn't support recursion...Zink is 5x fast on this, but it is mainly caused by our current implementation is not completed yet ( missing logic to adapt more situations ), let's keep tuned for `v0.3.0`.
+As an example for the benchmark, calculating fibonacci sequence with recursion, missed vyper because it doesn't support recursion...Zink is 5x fast on this, but it is mainly caused by our current implementation is not completed yet ( missing logic to adapt to more situations ), let's keep tuned for `v0.3.0`.

 ## LICENSE